African Organization for Standardisation

-African Organization for Standardization is an Intergovernmental organization of 43 countries of Africa.
+The African Organization for Standardisation (ARSO), formerly the African Regional Organisation for Standardisation, is an intergovernmental organization of 43 countries of Africa.
 It also led the continental program Eco Mark Africa.

 History

-It was formed by United Nations Economic Commission for Africa and Organisation of African Unity in August 17, 1977 at Accra, Ghana with 21 African governments.
+It was formed by United Nations Economic Commission for Africa and Organisation of African Unity in August 17, 1977 at Accra, Ghana, with 21 African governments.

 Purpose

-The purpose of the organization is to facilitate trade between Countries of Africa with the Countries of the world and to maintain a framework for production of cocoa beans.
+The purpose of the organization is to facilitate trade between countries of Africa and other countries of the world and to maintain a framework for production of cocoa beans.